7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 DAY 4 - Maine Maritime Museum - Glidden Point Oyster House - Pemaquid Point Lighthouse

 Travel to Bath, known as “City of Ships” for its 200-year history of shipbuilding along the banks of the Kennebec River.
-Learn all about its maritime culture and stroll through the country’s only surviving shipyard to see where large wooden sailing vessels were once built.
+Learn all about its maritime culture on a private guided tour and stroll through the country’s only surviving shipyard to see where large wooden sailing vessels were once built.
 Many of the original buildings in the museum’s shipyard are preserved, giving you a glimpse into the daily lives of the Percy & Small shipbuilders.
 The highlight of the yard is the full-size sculpture of the schooner Wyoming, the largest wooden sailing vessel ever built in North America.
 This afternoon, experience a guided tour at one of the many oyster farms along the Damariscotta River, known as the oyster capital of New England, where 80% of Maine oysters are farmed here.
 Later today, enjoy a scenic ride to Pemaquid Neck, home to the historic Pemaquid Point Lighthouse.
 The views here are stunning!
 Meal (B)

 DAY 5 - Coast Maine Botanical Gardens - Boothbay Harbor Footbridge - Group lunch TBA